Entrust Design System

 Pages are specific instances of templates that show what a UI looks like with real representative content in place.
 Below are examples of page components in the Entrust system.

-For a web-based tool like Figma, a small file size will save us a lot of "embarrassing" moments when displaying a clickable prototype in a zoom meeting.
+For a web-based tool like Figma, small file size will save us a lot of "embarrassing" moments when displaying a clickable prototype in a zoom meeting.
 The file size could grow inevitably as the design becomes stronger.
 The main strategy that I use is creating two modes: the display mode and the adjust mode.
-By leveraging the variants function of Figma, I can switch between two modes seamlessly.
+By leveraging the function of the variant of Figma, I can switch between two modes seamlessly.

 The adjust mode: more flexible of adjusting the objects in a page